Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Introduction

 \section{Introduction}

 The discovery of graphene~\cite{Geim2007} and topological insulators~\cite{Moore2010} has led to the emergence of a broad class of systems known as Dirac materials, where low-energy fermionic excitations behave like massless relativistic particles with linearly dispersing energy-momentum relations.
 These so-called Dirac cones are typically protected by symmetries such as time-reversal or inversion~\cite{Wehling2014}, and while the cones are robust to many-body perturbations, interactions among quasiparticles can lead to subtle renormalizations of the spectrum~\cite{Elias2011,RevModPhys.84.1067}.
 This naturally raises the question of whether similar relativistic-like features can arise in bosonic systems.
 In recent years, various platforms have indeed been identified as bosonic Dirac materials, including phonons in hexagonal lattices~\cite{Jin2018}, excitations in granular superconductors~\cite{PhysRevB.93.134502}, magnons in honeycomb ferromagnets~\cite{PhysRevB.94.075401,PhysRevB.109.104417}, and even plasmons in topological insulators~\cite{DiPietro2013}.
 As with their fermionic counterparts, bosonic Dirac dispersions can also be symmetry-protected, yet remain sensitive to the effects of interactions~\cite{PhysRevResearch.2.033035}.
-A recent theoretical study highlighted how such interactions can qualitatively reshape the spectrum, offering a simple but illustrative example of renormalization effects in Dirac boson systems~\cite{Banerjee_2020}.
+A recent theoretical study highlighted how such interactions can qualitatively reshape the spectrum, offering a minimalistic classification of renormalization effects in both the Dirac fermion and boson systems~\cite{Banerjee_2020}.